 - Receiving or transmitting content that may adversely affect the integrity of the telecommunications/data communications network and/or network components owned, operated and controlled by Switch (“Switch Network”), as determined by Switch in its sole discretion.

 E. Network Integrity

-It is strictly prohibited to take or cause another to take any action which (i) provides access to the Switch Network from outside of a Facility; (ii) extends the Switch Network beyond a Facility in which access is initially provided by Switch; (iii) is in violation or which would cause a violation of Switch’s competitive data center carrier interconnections; (iv) resell, pass-through, sublicense, rent, lease, timeshare or rebrand the Switch Network or Switch’s services or otherwise provide access to the Switch Network to any party not within Customer’s enterprise, or (v) in any way provides a non-Switch customer with access to the Switch Network other than a permitted third party physically located within the Customer’s colocation space.
+It is strictly prohibited to take or cause another to take any action which (i) provides access to the Switch Network from outside of a Facility; (ii) extends the Switch Network beyond a Facility in which access is initially provided by Switch; (iii) is in violation or which would cause a violation of Switch’s competitive data center carrier interconnections; (iv) involves the resale, pass-through, sublicense, rent, lease, timeshare or rebranding of the Switch Network or Switch’s services or otherwise provides access to the Switch Network to any party not within Customer’s enterprise, or (v) in any way provides a non-Switch customer with access to the Switch Network other than a permitted third party physically located within the Customer’s colocation space.
 Switch reserves the right to grant limited exceptions to the foregoing restrictions to accommodate unique circumstances.
 Customer acknowledges that Switch exercises no control, and thus has no responsibility, over the content of the information/data passing or traversing the Switch Network and that it is Customer’s sole responsibility to ensure that all content transmitted and received by Customer complies with all applicable laws and regulations.